Richard H. Anderson (businessman): Career

 Anderson entered the aviation industry after accepting a legal position at Continental Airlines and served as the airline's representative during the investigation of Continental Airlines Flight 1713 in 1987.
 Anderson, who had never considered a career in the aviation industry, accepted the position at the urging of Ben Hirst, a neighbor who worked at Continental as a legal counsel.

 Hirst and Anderson left Continental for Northwest Airlines in 1990, with the latter serving as a deputy general counsel for the airline.
 At Northwest, Anderson was initially charged with labor relations and government affairs.
 Despite having no experience in airline operations, he was named senior vice president of technical operations and airport affairs.
 Anderson was promoted to CEO of Northwest Airlines in June 2001 after the departure of John Dasburg.

-Anderson served as Chief Executive Officer of Northwest Airlines from 2001 to 2004, Executive Vice President of United Healthcare from 2004 to 2007, and as CEO of Delta Air Lines from 2007 to 2016, which would later merge with Northwest.
+Anderson served as chief executive officer of Northwest Airlines from 2001 to 2004, Executive Vice President of United Healthcare from 2004 to 2007, and as CEO of Delta Air Lines from 2007 to 2016, which would later merge with Northwest.
 In 2010, during his tenure at Delta, Anderson led an anti-union campaign against the Association of Flight Attendants, calling the labor union "un-Christian" and "immoral."

 On February 3, 2016, Delta Air Lines announced Anderson would retire as CEO effective May 2, 2016, and assume position as Executive Chairman of the Delta Air Lines board of directors.
 On October 11, 2016, Anderson announced his retirement from the Board of Directors effective on the same day.
-He was succeeded by former Chairman and CEO of The Home Depot, Francis Blake.
+He was succeeded by former chairman and CEO of The Home Depot, Francis Blake.

 In June 2017, Amtrak announced Anderson as the organization's next President and CEO, replacing Charles "Wick" Moorman.
 Anderson assumed the title of President on July 12, 2017.
 Anderson also assumed the role of co-CEO on that date, serving alongside Moorman.
 Anderson remained co-CEO with Moorman until the end of 2017, at which time he assumed the role of sole CEO.
 On March 2, 2020, it was announced that Anderson would step down as CEO on April 15, 2020, after fulfilling his three-year commitment to the company.
 He remained with Amtrak through the end of the year as a senior advisor to his replacement, William J. Flynn.

+In May 2024, Anderson joined the Norfolk Southern Railway board and became chairman in June 2025.